meteor224/unit-conversion/README.md

 ## Unit Conversion App Refactor

-In this repo I will refactor an old jQuery unit conversion app I wrote into vanilla JavaScript.
+In this repo I will refactor an old jQuery unit conversion app I wrote into plain JavaScript.

 Watch this space!